mmasden/canonicalpoly/README.md

 ## Obtaining Topological Data

-To obtain the Betti numbers of the resulting one-point compactified decision boundary, run:
+To obtain the Betti numbers of the resulting one-point compactified decision boundary, run the following **(outside of the virtual environment**):

 ```Betti numbers
 sage get_db_homology.py "path/to/previous/output" "save_file_name"